 Weekly meetings will allow you to adjust strategy and create more momentum which will give you leverage on making the correct decisions on which tasks to delegate to freelancers in the future.
 The weekly meetings are the best place to determine who is doing what task right, and who shows the potential to move up inside of your company.

 Weekly meetings also allow you the opportunity to congratulate or talk about mistakes.
-It is meant to be a team building exercise, both on the behalf of your business, and workers together.
+It is meant to be an exercise in cooperation and mutual benefit.
 Without each other, your business cannot succeed and weekly meetings will help you determine which tasks to delegate to freelancers for your company and how they hold up within your brand.

 Delegate to Freelancers Today